 Of course, you’ll need a place to retreat to, as well.
-Homes in Alaska came with a median sale price of just over $301,000 as of early 2021, according to real estate brokerage Redfin.
+Homes in Alaska came with a median sale price of just over $375,000 as of the end of 2021, according to real estate brokerage Redfin.
 If you’re a first-time homebuyer in the state and need help pulling together that kind of cash, consider turning to the Alaska Housing Finance Corporation, also known as Alaska Housing.
 The organization’s programs work in conjunction with conventional, FHA, VA and USDA loans, and include low interest rates and down payment assistance to help you more easily afford a home.

 Alaska first-time homebuyer loan programs

 Alaska Housing First Home Limited

 If you haven’t owned a home in the last three years, you’re considered a first-time homebuyer, and Alaska Housing’s First Home Limited program can help you score a low interest rate.